anikakimme/HW03/README.md

 At the end, the program will return a json file named after the search term that has the information for all of these categories for each item in the first ten pages of the search term.

 ## How to run the ebay-dl.py file
-To run the ebay-dl.py file the following command should be used:
+To run the ebay-dl.py file and receive a json file of your results the following command should be used:

 python3 ebay-dl.py 'search term'

 where search term can be whatever you want to look for on ebay (such as earrings or a laptop).

+To only get one page this command should be used:

+python3 ebay-dl.py 'search term' --num_pages=1

+This command will give pages one and two of the search:

+python3 ebay-dl.py 'search term' --num_pages=2

+To get a csv file instead the following command should be used:

+python3 ebay-dl.py 'search term' --csv

+python3 ebay-dl.py 'search term' --num_pages=1 --csv